zack-shoylev/devsite/source/_posts/2013-08-13-bookstore-for-ipython-notebooks.markdown

     {notebook_id} # Notebook itself
     {notebook_id}/checkpoints/{checkpoint_id} # Checkpoints for that notebook

-Your notebooks will end up being stored like this:
+Your notebooks will end up being stored like so:

 {% img /images/2013-08-13-bookstore-for-ipython-notebooks/nb_storage.png 'Notebooks as UUIDs' 'Notebooks are stored using a UUID' %}